Tammy Tell Me True

-Tammy Tell Me True is a 1961 American Eastmancolor comedy film directed by Harry Keller and starring Sandra Dee and John Gavin, Charles Drake, Virginia Grey and Julia Meade.
+Tammy Tell Me True is a 1961 American Eastmancolor comedy film directed by Harry Keller and starring Sandra Dee and John Gavin, Beulah Bondi, Charles Drake, Virginia Grey and Julia Meade.

 The film, the second in the series, was based on Cid Ricketts Sumner's 1959 novel of the same name, which the New York Times had described as "a cheerful change of pace from current novels of conflict and depression".

 Plot

 Tammy is waiting to hear from her lover Pete, who has gone to agricultural college.
 She decides to go to college to improve herself.
 Tammy becomes a paid companion for a crusty old lady and falls for a handsome man.